bbauska/W3Cx-4of5-thru-May-2024/README.md

 Convolver node: useful for convolution effects such as reverberation

-Definition: *"The *ConvolverNode* interface is an AudioNode that performs a Linear Convolution on a given AudioBuffer, **often used to achieve a reverb effect**.
+Definition: *"The *ConvolverNode* interface is an AudioNode that performs a Linear Convolution on a given AudioBuffer, <b>often used to achieve a reverb effect**.
 A ConvolverNode always has exactly one input and one output."*